LAWS & ANNOUNCEMENTS

 Notice of Project

-Dec.: WorkSafeBC plans to roll out new, simplified forms for submitting Notices of Project, i.e., notification of construction and other high-risk projects before work begins, by year’s end.
+Dec.: WorkSafeBC issued new, simplified forms for submitting Notices of Project, i.e., notification of construction and other high-risk projects before work begins, by year’s end.
 Biggest changes: Customizable forms that can be used for any of the 5 project types (instead of the current and inflexible one-size-fits-all) and capacity to upload supplementary documentation with NOP submission.

 Jan.
 25: That’s the deadline to comment on proposed policy changes to simplify and reduce employer reporting and remitting obligations.
 Currently, employers with annual assessments of $1,500 or more must report payroll and remit assessment premiums to WorkSafeBC every quarter.